 All credits taken in a graduate program at WSU where no graduate degree was conferred, are eligible to be used in a new graduate degree program at WSU, if the credit meets all other rules relative to time limits, etc., and if approved by the new program and the Graduate School via the plan of study.
 Transfer credit rules only apply to students transferring credits from another institution.

 Enrollment in Final Semester.
 Graduate students must be enrolled in appropriate graduate-level coursework during the semester of graduation.
 Such enrollment recognizes the use of university resources, including faculty and staff, as part of degree completion.
-The minimum enrollment for thesis students is 1 credit hour of thesis.
-The minimum enrollment for doctoral students is 2 credit hours of dissertation.
+The minimum enrollment for master's level students is 1 credit hour of thesis for thesis students, or 1 credit hour of appropriate coursework (approved by the department) for non-thesis students.
+The minimum enrollment for doctoral programs requiring completion of a dissertation is 2 credit hours of dissertation/research as prescribed by the program.
+For professional doctorates, the minimum enrollment is 2 credit hours of appropriate coursework approved by the department.

 Doctoral students are required to spend at least two continuous semesters (summer excluded) as full-time students.